nemerosa/versioning/README.md

 branch cannot be correctly computed.
 In this case, we have two situations:

 * if the `HEAD` commit has a tag, we use the tag name as `display` version
-* if it has no tag, we use the `base` version and the SNAPSHOT suffix, to indicate that the release exact version cannot be computed.
+* if it has no tag, we use the `base` version and the SNAPSHOT suffix to indicate that the release's exact version cannot be computed.

 In both cases, the `VersionInfo` object contains a `shallow` property which is set to `true`.